Last Updated on November 28, 2020 by Fiona Maclean

 - 70 g caster sugar

 - 1 large piece of fresh root ginger (about 3cm x 1cm) sliced

 - 1 bunch spring onions roughly chopped

-- 1 tablespoon malt syrup or maltose or replace with golden syrup as I did
+- 1 tablespoon golden syrup the original recipe suggests maltose or malt syrup.
+My version with golden syrup was delicious!

 - 2 tablespoons red wine vinegar